tanghui-cslt/Computational-Geometry/README.md

 * Windows

-you should set 1-Conformal_Mapping as Starup project firstly, and then run it.
+You should set 1-Conformal_Mapping as Startup project firstly, then run it.

 ![](./setting-1.png)

 * Linux